dhh1128/codecraft.co/how-to-point-in-code.md

 I promised I'd explain how we could remedy this problem to increase the expressiveness of our code...
 That's what this post is all about.
 <h3>It starts with names</h3>
 The magic that makes the web "hyper" is not really in tags.
-Sure, we use <code><a href="x">...</a></code> to point at something--but there are other ways to point.
+Sure, we use <code><a href="x">...</a></code> to point at something &mdash; but there are other ways to point.
 As I said in my previous post, line numbers point.
 Method names in source code point at their decl or their impl.
 Statements like <code>using namespace std</code> point.
 Names of build-time dependencies in maven pom.xml files point.

 The <em>real</em> magic is that the web has so many things to point <em>to</em>.
 It has <em>names</em> (notice where "name" appears in the previous paragraph).
-Every resource--even ones that are dynamically generated--has a URL.
+Every resource &mdash; even ones that are dynamically generated &mdash; has a URL.
 Individual paragraphs or tables or images <em>inside</em> a resource can have names, which lets us point to them, too.

 We value names.